 - 1. Use of device must commence within two days following surgery and is limited to the three-week period following surgery because there is insufficient evidence to justify coverage of these devices for longer periods of time or for other applications. - 2.
-Not prescribed for members with low back pain. - 3.
-Coverage is only for rental equipment. - 4.
-Use of CPM anywhere else other than the knee is considered experimental and investigational, and will therefore not be covered.
+Coverage is only for rental equipment.